-Mocha Pro is the world-renowned software for planar tracking, rotoscoping and object removal.
-Essential to visual effects and post-production workflows, the prestigious Academy and Emmy Awards recognized Mocha Pro for its contribution to the film and television industry.
-See Mocha Pro in global hits including The Mandalorian, Stranger Things, Avengers: Endgame, and many more.
+Mocha Pro is the world-renowned software for planar tracking, rotoscoping, object removal image stabilization, and new PowerMesh tracking.
+Essential to visual effects and post-production workflows, the prestigious Academy and Emmy Awards recognized Mocha Pro for its contribution to the film and television industry, and Mocha’s tools have played a vital role in every recent Oscar-nominated film for Best Visual Effects.

 Boris FX is proudly celebrating the 20-year anniversary of our innovative planar tracking technology with a major new release.